AdityaYadavalli1/Kaldi-on-ADA/README.md

      - Tried the recommended command: `nvidia-smi -c 3`.
 I didn't have the permissions to run it.

-[TUE 16th Jun '20']
+[TUE 16th Jun '20]
 - Tried to run it without GPU to see whether it can run without it.
 The idea was if it did then since the error was coming from CUDA.
 I can bypass it.
 That didn't work.

-- Tried to lower the number of jobs flag in a lot of scripts.
-This gave me new errors (something related to make_mfcc.
-I found this in make_mfcc logs.
-Error: **copy-feats: /lib64/libstdc++.so.6: version `glibcxx_3.4.21' not found (required by copy-feats)**)
+[THURS 18th Jun '20]\
+In **local/chain2/train.sh**
+- Changed number of jobs (both initial and final to 1) and added use-gpu = wait flag.
+  - Note: Make sure your node has flac installed or else you will get some more errors.

 ## Some Useful Sources